Joshi-Shreyas/Lingbot-va-int8-Quantization/README.md

 ## Acknowledgments

 Built on the LingBot-VA and RoboTwin 2.0 codebases.
-Compute provided by the Northeastern University Discovery cluster.
+Compute provided by the Northeastern University Discovery cluster as well; as my Professor Yanzhi Wang for his ideas and support.

 ## License